artuis/readme-creator/README.md

 ## Contributing

+Report issues or suggest enhancements in the "Issues" tab of the GitHub repo.

 ## Tests

 Currently, no automated tests are available to test the application, though you are free to make your own